 Katie uses Acceptance and Commitment Therapy (ACT), Eye Movement De-sensitisation and Reprocessing (EMDR), Dialectical Behaviour Therapy and Cognitive Behaviour Therapy with a strong focus on mindfulness, acceptance and self-compassion.
 Katie also enjoys providing clinical supervision to psychologists and is a member of EMDR Association of Australia.

 Clinical Psychologist – B Psyc (Hons) ~ M Psyc (Clin) ~ MAPS

 Kate is an experienced Clinical Psychologist who has been working in private practice and public health settings since 2005.
 She brings expertise, warmth and compassion to her work.
 Kate sees therapy as a collaborative process of helping people make sense of what is going on for them and what is going to be the most helpful way forward.

-Kate draws from a range of evidence based therapeutic approaches including: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).
+Kate draws from a range of evidence based therapeutic approaches including: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Eye movement De-sensitisation and Reprocessing Therapy (EMDR).
 Kate works with adolescents and adults and is also trained in Gottman Institute couples therapy.

 Dr Louisa Gianacas